 Winston & Strawn’s primary partners on the deal included team leader Jonathan Birenbaum, mergers and acquisitions; Roger Lucas, tax; Bill Brewer, finance; and May Wall, environmental.
 Additional partners included John Kalyvas, finance; Loran Thompson and Linda Hoseman, employee benefits; and Loran Higgins, real estate.

-Highstar, the infrastructure-focused private equity firm once affiliated with American International Group Inc. (AIG), beat bids from buyout firm Madison Dearborn Partners LLC and Brazilian conglomerate Estre Ambiental SA, people familiar with the matter said before the announcement.
+Highstar, the infrastructure-focused private equity firm once affiliated with American International Group Inc. (AIG:US), beat bids from buyout firm Madison Dearborn Partners LLC and Brazilian conglomerate Estre Ambiental SA, people familiar with the matter said before the announcement.

 Veolia, the world’s biggest water company, is shedding the unit as it tries to cut debt by 20 percent to 12 billion euros ($14.7 billion) by the end of next year.
 Chief Executive Officer Antoine Frerot said last month he wants to focus on “promising” countries and will pursue asset sales in the U.S. and U.K.